lemon4ex/ZeroTieriOSFix/README.md

 A Tweak that allows `ZeroTier One` app to use custom planetary servers.

-Developed based on the `v1.8.10` version, it should only support the `v1.8.10` version, other versions can be implemented by referring to the code.
+Developed based on the `v1.12.2` version, other versions can be implemented by referring to the code.

 This Tweak is currently for personal use and will not be updated in time.